Gabriel Arias Player Props: Guardians vs. White Sox

 Gabriel Arias At The Plate

-- Arias is batting .196 with six doubles, four home runs and 23 walks.
+- Arias has six doubles, four home runs and 23 walks while batting .193.

-- In four games this year (7.1%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- Arias has driven in a run in four games this season (7.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.